 SPECIAL COATINGS

-Lunac: the rare combination of ultimate hardness and corrosion resistance
+Lunac: the rare combination of ultimate

 Almost no construction metal is capable to combine ultimate corrosion resistance with high hardness and tensile strength.
 As a rule the elevated noble (such as copper) or noble metals (such as gold, except the precious noble metals Ruthenium* and Iridium) are too soft to withstand high (adhesive) wear loads.
 In the case of alloys, high tensile corrosion resistant alloys such as martensitic SAE 430 stainless steel offer lower corrosion resistance than the weaker austenitic stainless steels (such as 316L).
 In almost all adhesive-wear systems at least one surface needs to be hard.
 Consequently, coatings should offer the solution, but almost all coatings which are hard as well as corrosion resistant suffer from cracking or porosity problems.
 We finally solved this wide spread limitation successfully after a long research program with the hard, corrosion resistant and crack-free Lunac coatings.
 The major mechanism is; Lunac coatings are highly homogeneous.